CSCfi/csc-user-guide/docs/data/sensitive-data/vk-srd-d-access.md

  [![Desktop-apply](images/desktop/desktop-apply.png)](images/desktop/desktop-apply.png)

+!!!
+Note
     SD Apply is currently in the pilot phase.
 Don't hesitate to contact us at servidesk@csc.fi (subject: sensitive data) for more information.